Get an annual AARP membership for only $12. Limited time offer.

 Please enter a valid zip

-You may not be surprised to hear that retirement has really changed over the years, but you may be astonished to see the actual demographics.
+You may not be surprised to hear that retirement has changed over the years, but you may be astonished to see the actual demographics.
 I did some research into what has happened to the average retirement age during the last century, and how those changes, and changes in life expectancies, have changed the demographics of retirees.

 Find the Right Housing Options for You